luohongk/some-stars/README.md

 *   [kevin2431/Traj-LO](https://github.com/kevin2431/Traj-LO) - \[RA-L 2024] In Defense of LiDAR-Only Odometry Using an Effective Continuous-Time Trajectory

-*   [rtklibexplorer/RTKLIB](https://github.com/rtklibexplorer/RTKLIB) - A version of RTKLIB optimized for low cost GNSS receivers, especially u-blox receivers.
-It is based on RTKLIB 2.4.3 and is kept reasonably closely synced to that branch.
-This software is provided “AS IS” without any warranties of any kind so please be careful, especially if using it in any kind of real-time application.

 ## CMake

 *   [xieyuser/GS-LIVM](https://github.com/xieyuser/GS-LIVM) - GS-LIVM: Real-Time Photo-Realistic LiDAR-Inertial-Visual Mapping with Gaussian Splatting